 He nods and smiles.
 But the panic is still there.
 It’s everlasting.
 It’s a whisper deep within his psyche saying, “There’s not going to be enough.”

-And that’s the tragedy of trauma, of any kind, but particularly, malnourishment, or food scarcity.
-It’s a panic that lives within our kiddos.
+Trauma is a panic that lives within our kiddos.
 It’s a retreat to the brain stem (survival mode) because of an unmet need in the early stages of life.
-It’s an all-too common theme amongst children in foster care, or children who have been adopted from trauma.
+It’s an all-too-common theme amongst children in foster care, or children who have been adopted from trauma.
 And let’s be honest- it can be frustrating!
 How do you respond?
 How do you handle the child who constantly asks or obsesses over food?
 How do you handle the child who hides food in his or her bedroom, or hoards food at school?

 Here are some thoughts…